 I started first by shifting my face upward on the canvas.
 After, I had every piece of the drawing where I wanted it, I was ready to paint.
 The best way to paint a self-portrait is by painting one color at a time that way you can actually focus of the shade of the color to give more similarity between your picture and the painting.
 I started the painting focusing on my darkest color black.
 I mixed dark red, dark blue and a tiny bit of bright yellow paint.
 The mixture of the paint gave me a dark violet very close to black.
 Now I just have to paint so many coats.

 I put a second coat of the black paint on the canvas.
 Which is actually dark blue, dark red and a tiny bit of yellow paint.
 After that looked like how I wanted, I started painting my right shoulder using basic light blue paint with a thick strand in the middle of my upper arm that was a darker blue to show the the shadow.
 I move my attention toward my face, because after I do the face if I decide to change something it would be easier to move the shoulders and/or background.
 I used the same mixture of paint that was for the black but instead I didnt put as much dark paint into it., to make a medium to dark purple for one of the shadows of purple on my face.
+I finished painting the face with four different shades of blue paint.
+After that I continued downward using the same paint and just mixing a little mineral spirits to expand my amount of paint.
+After the step of painting my self-portrait, I can really see the whole figuare.

 I continued painting with the different shades of blue.
 I put some pieces of red and pink paint in spots so that they standout.
 The lighter part of my upper arm, I mixed a little bit of light blue paint with some whitepaint to go along with the other parts of my arms and clothing.
 The background was much simplier I mixed two different up two differerent shades of gray.
 Using some blue and orange paint.
 I really enjoyed painting my self-portrait it allowed me to be more creative than I have been.